-1. Confidential CLETS Information (forms DV-260/CH-102/EA-102/JV-248/SV-102, and WV-102CLETS-0001): A Judicial Council forms have has been developed for petitioners in protective order proceedings to use to submit information about themselves and the respondents to be entered through the CLETS into the California Restraining and Protective Order System (CARPOS), a statewide database used to enforce protective orders.
-These This forms are is submitted to the courts by petitioners in many types of protective order proceedings, including proceedings to prevent domestic violence, civil harassment, elder and dependent adult abuse, private postsecondary school violence, and juvenile cases.
+1. Confidential CLETS Information (form CLETS-0001): A Judicial Council form has been developed for petitioners in protective order proceedings to use to submit information about themselves and the respondents to be entered through the CLETS into the California Restraining and Protective Order System (CARPOS), a statewide database used to enforce protective orders.
+This form is submitted to the courts by petitioners in many types of protective order proceedings, including proceedings to prevent domestic violence, civil harassment, elder and dependent adult abuse, private postsecondary school violence, and juvenile cases.
 The information on the forms is intended for the use of law enforcement.
-The forms are is confidential.
+The form is confidential.
 Access to the information on the forms is limited to authorized court personnel, law enforcement, and other personnel authorized by the California Department of Justice to transmit or receive CLETS information.
 The forms must not be included in the court file.
 (Cal.
 Rules of Court, rule 1.51.)